Skip Navigation

 ACCT 452 | 3 Credits

 Course Desc: Prerequisite: ACCT 221.
-Recommended: ACCT 422 or ACCT 436.
 An overview of the federal auditing life cycle.
-The objective is to plan, manage, and execute a federal audit; identify and evaluate program and financial risks; and identify and recommend enhancements to operations and technology.
-Topics include planning and executing a federal audit, communicating audit findings to stakeholders, providing advisory support, evaluating program and financial risks, identifying enhancements to technology, maximizing economy and efficiency through the audit process, and minimizing fraud waste and abuse.
-Discussion also covers the auditing of grants and contracts.
+The objective is to plan, manage, and execute a federal audit; identify and evaluate the program and financial risks; and identify and recommend enhancements to operations and technology.
+Topics include federal audits; data visualization; communicating audit findings to stakeholders; providing advisory support; evaluating program and financial risks; managing technology; increasing economy and efficiency; and minimizing fraud, waste, and abuse.
+Discussions also cover the auditing of grants and contracts.

 Contact Us